India: Armed Forces Act under fire for fostering culture of impunity | DW | 08.12.2021

 A botched security operation by the Indian army in Nagaland which left 14 civilians dead has reignited calls for the repeal of a draconian law that grants security forces immunity.

-Violent protests have erupted in northeast India after more than a dozen civilians were killed by security forces in a so-called anti-insurgency operation in Mon district, Nagaland

-Tension continues to prevail in the northeastern Indian state of Nagaland following the mistaken killings of 14 civilians and a soldier in a botched army operation against insurgents.
+Tension continues to prevail in the northeastern Indian state of Nagaland following the killings of 14 civiliansand one soldier in a botched army operation against insurgents.

 Over the weekend, an elite military commando unit shot dead six coal miners returning to their homes in the district of Mon, believing they were targeting armed insurgents.
 Soon after, another eight people were killed by troops when they were confronted by an angry crowd.